Transfer Student Checklist

 To apply to the University of Nevada, Reno, international transfer students need to submit the following:

 - International Student Application with $95.00 non-refundable application fee.
 The fee can be paid by check, international postal order, money order, or cashier's check payable to the "Board of Regents."
 To pay by credit card, students should complete the application fee section on the application or apply on-line.
+You can also download a printable application.

 - Official transcripts showing dates of enrollment, subjects taken, grades received, graduation date and/or certificate of graduation and official transcripts from all higher education institutions attended.
 Transcripts must be sent directly from the institutions attended to the address below: